-In this episode, Tony talks with renowned astrologer Frank Clifford about his work in data collection – tracking down accurate birth times for notable figures.
+In this episode, Tony talks with Frank Clifford about his love of astrology data collection – which means tracking down accurate birth times for notable figures.
 We discuss his start in data collection, some of the pitfalls encountered, as well as some of the benefits to astrology.
 Accurate chart data not only improves our craft, but elevates our understanding.
 For as we study hundreds, and thousands of charts, we find that astrology is less deterministic than we think.
 Tune in to find out if astrology can predict your fame and fortune!

 How Data Collection Improves Astrology Transcript